This is what's behind it

 Recent pictures from Kritzendorf (see below), also in Lower Austria and close to Vienna, also seem to confirm the theory: gray sand instead of soft green banks and walkable areas that are otherwise at least shallowly lapped by the Danube water even in summer.
 So is the Danube really at a dangerously low level?
 The "Krone" asked meteorologists and the DDSG.

 "This winter, there has been up to 95 percent less precipitation than usual," explains Marcus Rubel, meteorologist at Ubimet.
-Of course, this also has an impact on the water level of the Danube.
+This naturally also has an impact on the water level of the Danube.
 It is more common for the water level to be low shortly before the snow melts.
 However, there is hardly any snow on the mountains this year that could melt.
 The tributaries of the Danube in the Alpine foothills and in the Mostviertel are also shallow.
 The drought is already having a serious impact on nature.
 The risk of forest fires is increasing.

 On the Danube itself, the situation is not yet quite as dramatic, as the DDSG assures: "Everything is navigable, there are no restrictions."
 The excursion boats have little draught and can set off even when there is little water.